AI LEMONADE STAND

 When people thought first and used AI second, brain activity increased.
 Better recall.
 Better output.
 The sequence is everything.

-We tested this at Rivian Space, Venice.
+Tested at Rivian Space, Venice.
 Twice.
 Same result.

 Seven things we figured out by learning like kids.